jc924625/myclean/User_stories.md

 ## User Stories

-# User Stories for "MyClean" Booking Management System

-## Introduction
-This document outlines the user stories for the **"MyClean"** booking management system, a web-based platform for service providers (cleaners) and end-users (customers), along with admin management.
-These stories guide the functionalities and features to ensure the platform is user-centered, scalable, and easy to use.

-## User Stories

 | User Role | User Story | Reason/Benefit | Priority |
 |:---|:---|:---|:---|
 | End-User (Customer) | As a customer, I want to register and log into the website easily | So that I can access my personal dashboard and make bookings securely | High |